Clinics Where Doctors and Therapists Work Together (It’s Possible)

 In general, you are most likely to benefit from the medication-based treatment and problem-solving therapy offered at an integrated primary care practice if you:

-- Have mild to moderate anxiety or depression and want a doctor who can effectively adjust your medications;
+- Have mild to moderate anxiety or depression and want to work with a doctor who can effectively adjust your mental health medications;

 - Have physical conditions that affect your mental health (or vice versa) and need to go somewhere that can appropriately address all of your needs;